sigbuild/sigbuild.github.io/README.md

 ## Changelog

+### Build 1.0.2 -> 1/14/2022

+This is the current build for *development*.
+React Redux is implemented over unnecessary prop traversals.
+Signatures update realtime and on autofill.

-### Build 1.0.1
+### Build 1.0.1 -> 1/13/2022

-This is the current build for production.
+This is the current build for *production*.
 Line height can now be changed via a slider, and the mobile version includes a navigation bar at the bottom.
 Other cosmetic changes like margins were made.

-### Build 1.0.0
+### Build 1.0.0 -> 1/12/2022

 Version 1.0.0 is the first working copy of SigBuild.
 It is currently running fine on [sigbuild.herokuapp.com](https://sigbuild.herokuapp.com).